 - Fear of dying

 With heart attacks, excruciating chest pain reaches maximum severity in just a few minutes and can radiate to other parts of the body.
 Pain caused by panic attacks is generally localized in one area.
 If you have a history of heart problems and experience these symptoms, treat them like they’re caused by a heart attack until a doctor proves otherwise.
-Here are some other signs of a panic attack that you should know.
+Make sure you know the 7 silent signs of a heart attack.

-Once you’ve recognized you or someone else is exhibiting clear signs of a panic attack, take the proper steps to calm the mind and body and stay away from actions that could make the situation worse.
+Once you’ve recognized you or someone else is exhibiting clear symptoms, take the proper steps for panic attack treatment that will calm the mind and body and stay away from actions that could make the situation worse.

 Remove the cause.
 Try to find out the cause of the person’s fear or anxiety and separate her from it.
-Either remove it from her or move her away from it.
+Either remove it from them or move them away from it.

 Be firm.
-Try to calm the patient by talking firmly but kindly and calmly to him.
-Explain that he is having a panic attack and keep others away.
+Try to calm the patient by talking firmly but kindly and calmly to them.
+Explain that they are having a panic attack and keep others away.

-Encourage her to breathe calmly.
-Breathing more slowly will help to calm her and stop her hyperventilating.
-Take deep, slow breaths and encourage her to copy your breathing pattern.
+Encourage them to breathe calmly.
+Breathing more slowly will help to calm them and stop them from hyperventilating.
+Take deep, slow breaths and encourage them to copy your breathing pattern.

 Monitor the patient.
-Stay with him until he has recovered.
+Stay with them until he has recovered.
 If he has a history of panic attacks, advise him to seek help to learn how to control them.

 Restrain anyone who is having a panic attack.
-And never attempt to slap or hit the person to “snap her out of it.”
+And never attempt to slap or hit the person to “snap them out of it.”

 Once the panic attack has passed and you’ve had time to recover, take some time to prepare for future stress-induced incidents.
-These tips for managing anxiety and panic disorder can help you better understand what you’re feeling, how you can cope, and how to prevent more attacks.
+To help you better understand what you’re feeling, how you can cope, and how to prevent more attacks, check out these tips for managing anxiety and panic disorder.